arcticShadow/react-training/2-html/tasks.md

 * How easy is it to change the font
 * How easy is it to add 5 new pages
 * What if we wanted to change the font of the entire site in one go (6 pages)
-* What if The ;layout needs to be amended on all pages?
+* What if the layout needs to be amended on all pages?

 Intention is to start to see that there is limitations to this approach.